babel/babel-polyfills/README.md

 A set of Babel plugins that enable injecting different polyfills with different strategies in your compiled code.
 Additionally, this reporitory contains a package that helps creating providers for any other polyfill.

 > ⚠️ These packages are highly experimental and not published yet.
+You can use GitHub's "Watch for Releases only" feature to be notified when the first version is published.

+> ℹ️ This repository implements what was initially proposed at [babel/babel#10008](https://github.com/babel/babel/issues/10008).

 ## How does it work?